NazgulT/spacex-launch-price/README.md

   </table>
 </p>

 In this project we predicted if the Falcon 9 first stage would land successfully.
-SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
-This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.
+If we can determine if the first stage will land, we can determine the cost of a launch.
+This information can be used if an alternate company, say SpaceY, wants to bid against SpaceX for a rocket launch.

 ## Data Collection

 The data for the project was collected using two sources with two difference approaches.
-- by using SpaceX API calls to the the following website: https://api.spacexdata.com/v4/launches/past
+- by using SpaceX API calls to the the [spacex website](https://api.spacexdata.com/v4/launches/past)
-- by performing web scraping via Beautiful Soup to collect Falcon 9 historical launch records from Wikipedia page: https://en.wikipedia.org/wiki/List_of_Falcon_9_and_Falcon_Heavy_launches
+- by performing web scraping via Beautiful Soup to collect Falcon 9 historical launch records from [Wikipedia page](https://en.wikipedia.org/wiki/List_of_Falcon_9_and_Falcon_Heavy_launches)

 Implemented Jupyter Notebooks: [spacex-api](EDA/jupyter-labs-spacex-data-collection-api.ipynb), [webscraping](EDA/jupyter-labs-webscraping.ipynb)

 ## Data Wrangling
 In this section, we performed some Exploratory Data Analysis (EDA) to find some patterns in the data obtained and determine the best label for training the supervised model.
 In the data set, there are several different cases where the booster did not land successfully.
-Sometimes a landing was attempted but failed due to an accident; for example, <code>True Ocean</code> means the mission outcome was successfully  landed to a specific region of the ocean while <code>False Ocean</code> means the mission outcome was unsuccessfully landed to a specific region of the ocean. <code>True RTLS</code> means the mission outcome was successfully  landed to a ground pad <code>False RTLS</code> means the mission outcome was unsuccessfully landed to a ground pad.<code>True ASDS</code> means the mission outcome was successfully landed on  a drone ship <code>False ASDS</code> means the mission outcome was unsuccessfully landed on a drone ship.
+Sometimes a landing was attempted but failed due to an accident:
+- <code>True Ocean</code> means the mission outcome was successfully landed to a specific region of the ocean
+- <code>False Ocean</code> means the mission outcome was unsuccessfully landed to a specific region of the ocean
+- <code>True RTLS</code> means the mission outcome was successfully landed to a ground pad
+- <code>False RTLS</code> means the mission outcome was unsuccessfully landed to a ground pad
+- <code>True ASDS</code> means the mission outcome was successfully landed on a drone ship
+- <code>False ASDS</code> means the mission outcome was unsuccessfully landed on a drone ship

-The data contains several Space X  launch facilities: <a href='https://en.wikipedia.org/wiki/List_of_Cape_Canaveral_and_Merritt_Island_launch_sites'>Cape Canaveral Space</a> Launch Complex 40  <b>VAFB SLC 4E </b> , Vandenberg Air Force Base Space Launch Complex 4E <b>(SLC-4E)</b>, Kennedy Space Center Launch Complex 39A <b>KSC LC 39A </b>.
+The data contains several Space X launch facilities: <a href='https://en.wikipedia.org/wiki/List_of_Cape_Canaveral_and_Merritt_Island_launch_sites'> Cape Canaveral and Merritt Island </a>
+- Cape Canaveral Space Launch Complex 40 <b>CCAFS SLC-40</b>
+- Vandenberg Air Force Base Space Launch Complex 4E <b>VAFB SLC 4E </b>
+- Kennedy Space Center Launch Complex 39A <b>KSC LC 39A </b>.

 In this section we mainly converted those outcomes into Training Labels with `1` means the booster successfully landed `0` means it was unsuccessful.